How to reduce your utility bills

 Financial Expert Paul Merriman on ways to reduce your utility bills.

-Your personal budget is the first step to getting a better grip on your current financial situation, after which you’ll need to find ways to free up more cash.
+Your personal household budget is the first step to getting a better grip on your current financial situation, after which you’ll need to find ways to free up more cash.

 There are two ways to increase the amount of money available to you: